microsoft/EntraExporter/README.md

 This will provide tenant administrators with a historical view of all the settings in the tenant including the change history over the years.

+> [!IMPORTANT]
+> The AzureADExporter module in the PowerShell Gallery is now deprecated.
+Please install the new EntraExporter module.

 ## Installing the module

 ```powershell